KCreate/leonardschuetz.ch/server/blog/aoc-2025/day12/article.md

 ## Task

-Today's puzzle dropped us into a large cavern full of Christmas trees and a bunch of differently shaped presents.
+Today's puzzle dropped us into a large cavern full of christmas trees and a bunch of differently shaped presents.
-The elves hand me a description of how each present is shaped, how much space is available below each christmas tree and how many of each type of present must be placed below that tree.
+The elves hand me a description of how each present is shaped, how much space is available below each christmas tree, and how many of each type of present must be placed below that tree.

 For example: